Roon Labs has released version 1.2 of their Roon software, which includes a Linux version of Roon Server.

 When you install Roon Server on your NAS, it will store its databases on a share called “RoonServer”.
 This shared folder needs to be created before installing the app.

-If you’d like to use a SSD as a storage volume for RoonServer’s database, you’ll need to rename its name from something like usbshare-x to RoonServer (external volumes can not contain multiple shares and they are a shared as a whole)
+If you’d like to use an external, usb connected SSD as a storage volume for RoonServer’s database, you’ll need to rename its name from something like usbshare-x to RoonServer (external volumes can not contain multiple shares and they are a shared as a whole)

 Open Package Center and check in the settings menu the “Trust level” setting.
 It should be set to “Any developer”.
 You can revert it back to your original setting after the installation if you desire.